 sudo apt install unattended-upgrades

 This command will install the package and all its dependencies on your Ubuntu system.
-By default, the package should be installed.
-However, if you have removed the package, use the command above to reinstall it.
+The package should be installed by default.
+However, if you have removed it, use the command above to reinstall it.

 You also need to install the apt-config-auto-update package if you want your Ubuntu system to restart after applying upgrades requiring the system to restart automatically.
 Use the following command to install it: